Iskierek100/waydroid-x11-launcher/README.md

     ```bash
     cd waydroid-x11-launcher
     ```
-3. Make the installer executable and run it:
+3. Make the installer executable and run it.
+The script will check for dependencies and may ask for your password (`sudo`) to install them.
     ```bash
     chmod +x install.sh
     ./install.sh